kivy/kivy/doc/sources/guide/android.rst

 ---------------------------------

-The Kivy launcher is an application to run any kivy examples stored on your sdcard from android.
-Check the :doc:`installation-android`.
+The Kivy launcher is an application to run any kivy examples stored on your SD Card from android.
+See :ref:`androidinstall`.

 Your application must be saved into::